rust-lang/book/src/ch16-01-threads.md

 will get to run at all!

-We can fix the problem of the spawned thread not running or ending prematurely by saving the return value of `thread::spawn` in a variable.
+We can fix the problem of the spawned thread not running or ending prematurely by joining the JoinHandle associated with the created thread.
+To do this, we save the return value of `thread::spawn` in a variable.
 The return type of `thread::spawn` is `JoinHandle`.
-A `JoinHandle` is an owned value that, when we call the `join` method on it, will wait for its thread to finish.
+A `JoinHandle` is an owned value that, when we call the `join` method on it, will wait for its associated thread to finish.
 Listing 16-2 shows how to use the `JoinHandle` of the thread we created in Listing 16-1 and call `join` to make sure the spawned thread finishes before `main` exits: